 Employment

 The Gallatin County Board of Education is an Equal Opportunity Employer.
-The District does not discriminate on the basis of age, color, disability, race, national origin, religion, sex, or genetic information, as required by law.
+The District does not discriminate on the basis of race, color, religion, sex, genetic information, national or ethnic origin, political affiliation, age, disabling condition, or limitations related to pregnancy, childbirth, or related medical conditions.

-Reasonable accommodation for individuals with disabilities will be made as required by law.
+Reasonable accommodation for individuals with disabilities or limitations related to pregnancy, childbirth, or related medical conditions will be provided as required by law.

 If considerations of sex, age or disability have a bona fide relationship to the unique requirements of a particular job or if there are federal or state legal requirements that apply, then sex, age or disability may be taken into account as a bona fide occupational qualification, provided such consideration is consistent with governing law.
 03.113/03.212